-Hi, my name is d’andrea
+Hi, my name is D’Andrea!

-Outside of work, I find joy in traveling, writing, painting, and singing.
+Outside of my work, I find joy in traveling, writing, painting, and singing.
 I split my time between Durham, North Carolina, and my hometown of Atlanta, Georgia.
 Ultimately, I’m committed to living life with God to the fullest—and helping others do the same.

 Education & Recognitions